Dallas Opera: Administration

 Anthony Whitworth-Jones became General Director in 2001.
 However, his plans for expanding the company's repertory did not come to fruition in the wake of an economic downturn during his tenure, and he stood down from the post in 2003.

 His successor, Karen Stone, was appointed in mid-2003 as the company's fifth General Director.
 She had previously worked with Graeme Jenkins at the Cologne Opera in Germany, where he was principal guest conductor.
 Stone resigned from the post effective 30 September 2007.

 Keith Cerny was general director and CEO from May 2010 until January 2018.
 During his tenure, he initiated the company's public simulcast series in locations ranging from AT&T Stadium (home of the Dallas Cowboys) to Klyde Warren Park.
 This included a nine-city simulcast of Tod Machover's Death and the Powers.
 Cerny is credited with stabilizing company finances, which allowed both the commissioning of new operas and new initiatives such as the "Linda and Mitch Hart Institute for Women Conductors at The Dallas Opera" (2015) designed to address the challenge of gender imbalance at the top levels of the classical music industry.
 In November 2015, Cerny's existing contract as General Director and CEO was extended until 2022.
 In December 2017, the company announced Cerny's resignation from the Dallas Opera, effective January 2018.

-French conductor Emmanuel Villaume became the company's music director on 30 April 2013.
+Emmanuel Villaume became the company's music director on 30 April 2013.
 Graeme Jenkins, who was music director from 1994 to 2013, now has the title of Music Director Emeritus with the company.
 In November 2015, Villaume's contract was extended through June 2022.

 In April 2018, the company announced the appointment of Ian Derrer as its next general director and CEO effective July 2018.
 He previously worked with Dallas Opera from 2014 to 2016 as an artistic administrator.
+Derrer is scheduled to conclude his tenure with Dallas Opera on 30 June 2026.

+The Linda and Mitch Hart Institute for Women Conductors

+In 2015, The Dallas Opera launched the Linda and Mitch Hart Institute for Women Conductors.
+During its first 10 years, it has attracted interest from more than 500 potential candidates.